waynegramlich/kicube32/README.md

         cd SOMEWHERE
         git clone https://github.com/waynegramlich/kicube32.git
+	make

+The binary is `bin/kicube32`, unless you are using virtual enviroments in which case you should be able to just run the program using `kicube32`.

 In addition, this program currently useds a program called *kipart* to create the KiCAD schematic symbols.
 This is installed via: